-2) Day and Night Temperatures: Once germinated, I tend to grow my heirloom tomato plants fairly cool to encourage slow steady growth that will give you sturdy, stocky plants.
+2) Day and Night Temperatures: Once germinated, I tend to grow my seedlings fairly cool to encourage slow steady growth that will give you sturdy, stocky plants.
 I keep the daytime temperature around 65 degrees and the night temperature around 55 degrees.
 At this stage it is important not to have wide fluctuations in temperature.

 4) Thinning the seedlings: Even if you have carefully hand-seeded, it is not uncommon to get 2-3 seeds germinate in one cell.
 Make sure and snip off all but one (the straightest, strongest one) right at the soil line, so that they won’t compete for the same soil and water.
 It’s difficult to snip a seedling sometimes, but it is worth it.
 Do it.

 5) Air flow: Some of the literature recommends running your hands across tomato seedlings periodically, tickling them, to make the plants stronger.
 A fan works much better.
 An overhead fan is ideal, but a floor fan or a table fan will work fine also.